 If you would like more information about our child protection policies, please feel free to visit our Safeguarding page, where you can download and read our policies and best practice guidelines.

-Shooting Stars (school years 3-4) and Galaxies (school years 5-6) meet their leaders in the Church Building before heading to Stafford House on Round Church Street.
-Both groups then join together for games before heading to their own break out rooms to read about the Bible and pray for each other.
-At the end of the morning, both groups are brought back together to be collected by parents.
+Shooting Stars (Years 3-4) and Galaxies (Years 5-6) meeting leaders by the porch area of HT before walking over to the Michaelhouse café.
+Both groups then join together for games before breaking into small groups for Bible reading, discussions and prayer.
+At the end of the morning, both groups are brought back together to be collected by parents in church.